 You might not be using a proper watering schedule as things stand right now.
 You should be able to easily tell if your hibiscus plant needs more water by taking the time to check the soil.

-If the soil is very dry, then you definitely need to give it some water to see if that will solve the issue.
+If the soil is very dry, you definitely need to give it some water to see if that will solve the issue.
 Otherwise, it’s possible that it might be another problem.

 You aren’t done learning about potential water issues just yet, though.
 You see, it’s possible that watering a hibiscus plant too much will cause it to have drooping leaves.

-The drooping leaves that you’re noticing on your hibiscus could have been caused by overzealous watering.
 Some people who are just getting used to caring for hibiscus plants will water them more than they need to, and this will cause quite a few problems.

 Watering a hibiscus needs to be done right to get the optimal results that you’re looking for.
 If the weather is warm, then you’re going to want to keep the soil from drying out completely, and this means watering it a bit more often.

 Colder weather is a different story, though, and you’re supposed to let the soil get close to being dry without letting it truly dry out.
 In the winter, there should only be a little moisture when you check the soil at a one-inch depth.